Omilr/IParallaxAndHapticEffect/README.md

 <br/>

-### 0. 📍 IParallaxEffect : One line is everything. <a name="one-line-is-everything"></a>
+### 1. 📍 IParallaxEffect : One line is everything. <a name="one-line-is-everything"></a>
-'IParallaxEffect', that's all. <br/>
+`IParallaxEffect`, that's all. <br/>
-This function generates a 'customized parallax effect' on the 'UIView' object.
+This function generates a 'customized parallax effect' on the 'UIView' object.
 View objects can be added using the array sequence parameter.
 The power can be adjusted using the power parameter.

 ```swift
 IParallaxEffect.shared().setParallax(view: ['1'], axis: ['2'], power: '3')
 ```

-Parameter '1' view: Your view that wants to apply the effect.
+#### Parameter '1' view: Your view that wants to apply the effect.

 #### Parameter '2'
 | axis |